 ProperSoft converters support reference ID and if not supplied, generate it to be unique to guarantee the import for all transactions.

 OFX files should be created differently for different software (Microsoft Money for Us, non-US, old Microsoft Money 99, 2000, and also other software like Sage).

 QIF format supported by Xero.
-Make sure to use expected date format (based on your country settings).
-When you use 2QIF converter, select QIF target as "MS Money or other" and set expected output date format
+Make sure to use the expected date format (based on your country settings).
+When you use 2QIF converter, select QIF target as "MS Money or other" and set the expected output date format:

 Convert CSV/Excel/TXT, PDF, OFX, QIF, QFX, QBO, MT940 files to the QIF format: Bank2QIF